 Manoj is the lead for e-learning policy development and change projects.
 He works closely with Schools, Departments and Institutes to determine how e-learning might best enhance the student learning experience within particular contexts.
 Manoj is also heavily involved in evaluating the user experience of e-learning, is responsible for the design of the QMplus interface and sits on project boards for new learning technologies.Get in touch with Manoj if you need advice on developing your own strategy or policies regarding e-learning or if you would like advice on running pilot projects in e-learning.learning with others across the College.

 Richard provides advice for e-learning applications via the IT Helpdesk, email and bespoke sessions.
-QMplus, Q-Review or other e-learning queries that need the skills of a learning technologist are passed to Richard to investigate.
+QMplus, Q-Review or other e-learning queries that need the skills of a learning technologist are passed to Richard to investigate and advise on.
 He also runs QMplus drop-in sessions, e-learning training workshops and student induction talks.
 You will mostly communicate with Richard during an e-learning workshop you will attend or if you have a detailed query regarding QMplus, Q-Review or QMplus Media.

 Rume provides technical and administrative support for e-learning applications via IT HelpDesk.
 Queries that require in-depth experience of QMplus, Q-Review and related applications are passed to Rume to investigate.
 She also runs QMplus drop-in sessions, e-learning training workshops and helps maintain our online materials.
 You will mostly communicate with Rume via the HelpDesk, but may meet her in person at any e-learning events or workshops you attend.